mscook/BanzaiDB/README.rst

 Downstream analysis (secondary/tertiary) of large collections of draft microbial genomes typically generates many separate flat files.
 The bioinformatician will:
-    * write scripts to parse and extract the important information
+    * write scripts to parse and extract the important information from the results files (often trying to standardise the output from similar programs),
+    * store these results in further flat files,
+    * write scripts to link the results of one analysis step to another,
+    * store these results in further flat files,
+    * modify scripts as hypothesis is improved as a direct consequence of incorporating the knowledge from the previous steps,
+    * ... ,
+    * ... ,
+    * ... ,
+    * end up with thousands of flat files, many many scripts and generally get confused as to how and where everything came from.

+The idea around BanzaiDB is to run once, store once anlyse many times.

 About BanzaiDB